1Hive/redemptions-app/README.md

 #### 🐲 Project stage: Rinkeby

-The Redemptions app has been published to open.aragonpm.eth on rinkeby.
-If you are interested in contributing please see our open [issues](https://github.com/1hive/redemptions/issues).
+The Redemptions app has been published to `open.aragonpm.eth` on the Rinkeby test network.
+If you experience any issues or are interested in contributing please see review our open [issues](https://github.com/1hive/redemptions/issues).

 #### 🚨 Security review status: pre-audit